 Go to Select > Inverse or press (Shift + Ctrl + I) to inverse the selection.
 Now we are ready to change the color.

 To change the color we need to use an adjustment layer.
-In your layers palette press the adjustment layer small button in the bottom and press Selective Color.
+In your layers palette press the adjustment layer small button at the bottom and press Selective Color.

 You can play with the settings to achieve your desired result.
 I used the following settings to change the dark hair: